TinkerSo/2024-mini/assignment/exercise02.md

 ## Questions

 1. Using the code in exercise_sound.py as a starting point, modify the code to play several notes in a sequence from a song of your choosing.
+## Solution
+1. Referencing [frequency to notes chart](https://muted.io/note-frequencies/) we defined each note as key and its values as frequency in a dictionary.
+Then, we search up from the song "Not Like Us" by kendrick Lamar and convert the melody into a list of notes.